-Mental Health Provider (see page 12 for definition) and Chaplaincy Services
+Mental Health Provider and Chaplaincy Services

 BRAIN HEALTH AS YOU AGE: YOU CAN MAKE A DIFFERENCE!
-IMPROVE MEMORY AND DECISION-MAKING
+IMPROVE MEMORY AND

+DECISION-MAKING DESCRIPTION

 This program fosters self-improvement by providing those with knowledge related to brain health and its impact on memory, judgment, decision-making, and overall physical health, as well as the contributory effect brain health has on society as a whole.